ir-engine/developer-docs/docs/manual/03_modules/04_api/01_documentationSystem.md

 ## Overview

+While feathers-swagger automatically generates API documentation from your service definitions, custom descriptions, examples, and parameter details are essential for creating useful documentation.
+Without these, the documentation will contain only generic placeholders that provide little value to API consumers.

 The iR Engine uses [feathers-swagger](https://github.com/feathersjs-ecosystem/feathers-swagger) to automatically generate OpenAPI documentation from service definitions and schema files.
 The documentation is served through Swagger UI at the `/openapi` endpoint.
 For a complete reference of all available options, see the [feathers-swagger API documentation](https://feathersjs-ecosystem.github.io/feathers-swagger/#/api).

 ## API documentation architecture